ianozsvald/ipython_example_doc/README.md

 Requested examples:

 * datetime conversions (notably: how to parse dates (even if using other tools like date-util), how to convert dates)
-* <other stuff you keep repeatedly search for in Google and StackOverflow>
+* Other stuff you keep repeatedly search for in Google and StackOverflow

 ## Setup